Secure Your Network: A Comprehensive Guide to Installing OpenVPN on Rocky Linux 8

 Step 7: Configure the Client

-The final step is to create a configuration file (.ovpn
+The final step is to create a configuration file (.ovpn) for your client device.

 Create a Client Configuration Directory: